shubham21-sharma/STUDENTS-SOCIO-ECONONMIC-DATA-ANALYSIS/README.md

 # STUDENTS-SOCIO-ECONONMIC-DATA-ANALYSIS
 ## Project Overview
-This project aims to analyze socio-economic factors affecting students at GSFC University.
+This project aims to analyze socio-economic factors affecting students in Universities.
 By studying these factors, we can identify trends, correlations, and key insights to help improve students' overall well-being and academic performance.
 The analysis leverages Python, Streamlit, and various data visualization and machine learning libraries.

 ---